seancfoley/IPAddress/ipaddress.md

 from the MAC address.
 This library has implemented the same MAC / IPv6 integration.

+#### Construct IPv6 Address from MAC

-Starting with a MAC address or section and with the IPv6 prefix, you can construct the associated IPv6 address with one of these constructors:
+Starting with a MAC address or section and with the IPv6 prefix, you can construct the associated IPv6 address with one of these constructors in Java:
 ```java
 public IPv6Address(IPv6Address prefix, MACAddress eui)